tuck1s/3d-sudoku/README.md

 ## Checking against Python code

-The "Christmas 2024" Python run found ~ 65 billion solutions.
+The "Christmas 2024" Python run found ~ 65 billion solutions in just over ten days.
 A [comparison script](./compare_outputs.py) allows the new run to be checked against this (for cube 8).

 ```bash